ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * REQ27: Specify the format of newly-generated individual keying material for group members, or of the information to derive it, and corresponding CBOR label (see {{node-get}}).

-* REQ28: Specify and register the identifier of newly defined semantics for binary scopes (see {{sec-extended-scope}}).
+* REQ28: Specify which CBOR tag is used for identifying the semantics of binary scopes, or register a new CBOR tag if a suitable one does not exist already (see {{sec-extended-scope}}).

 * REQ29: Categorize newly defined parameters according to the same criteria of {{params}}.